-My interests are in the design and assurance of safety-critical systems, with a particular emphasis on Digital Health (e.g. ePrescribing and self-management apps) and intelligent systems (e.g. autonomous and connected driving).
+My expertise is in the design and assurance of safety-critical systems, with a particular focus on AI systems (e.g. for clinical diagnosis and autonomous and connected driving).

 Since 2007, I have been a member of standardisation committees on dependability and safety.
 I am currently a member of the DS/1 Dependability committee at BSI, the committee on safety case development within the Motor Industry Software Reliability Association (MISRA) and the Goal Structuring Notation (GSN) Standardisation group.
 I was a member of the Joint EUROCAE/RTCA committee responsible for developing the aerospace guidance DO-178C and a contributor to the UK response to the automotive safety standard ISO-26262.

-I previously worked at the Rolls-Royce University Technology Centre in Systems and Software Engineering (UTC).
+I previously worked at the Rolls-Royce UTC in Systems and Software Engineering.
 Prior to that, I was in industry.
 I worked on a number of large-scale Geographic Information Systems, mainly for water and electrical network infrastructures.
 In 2009, I completed my PhD in Computer Science from the University of York.
 The topic of my PhD was model-based assurance of safety-critical product lines.